wpswings/subscriptions-for-woocommerce/README.txt

 You can assign a subscription product label to simple products by simply ticking a checkbox.
 The selected product will then be available as a WooCommerce subscription simple product.
 No particular subscription-type product will be made here.

-**2) Offer Subscription Frequency for Subscription-Based Products** You can set the recurring frequency option on subscribed products for the user.
+**2) Offer WooCommerce Subscription Frequency for Subscription-Based Products** You can set the recurring frequency option on subscribed products for the user.
 Setting WooCommerce payment plans for these subscription-based products or services monthly, weekly, or yearly is also a feature for the admin.
 Admin can manage the frequency of free trials as well.

 **3) Subscription Plan Expiry Choice**
 You can set the expiration date of the WooCommerce subscription plans.
 The subscription to the product will last till the expiration period.
 And, the recurring payments will be made according to the WooCommerce subscription frequency plan.
-The subscription plan can be renewed for extending the subscription.
+The WooCommerce subscription plan can be renewed for extending the subscription.

 **4) Charge Initial Fee on Subscription-based Products With WooCommerce Payment Integrations** You can charge extra payment in the form of an initial sign-up fee, you can do that too.
 The free Subscriptions for WooCommerce plugin support the Stripe payment integration of WooCommerce.
 This integration works seamlessly.

-**5) Offer Free Trial to WooCommerce Subscription Users** You can provide free trials to the subscription users.
+**5) Offer Free Trial to WooCommerce Subscription Users** You can provide free trials to the WooCommerce subscription users.
 Admin can also set the free trial frequency.
 Urge them to sign up by offering them a free trial of WooCommerce subscriptions product or services.
 Recurring Payments can be done by the user after the free trial is over, and later WooCommerce subscription plan can be continued.

 **6) Both User and Admin Can Stop the WooCommerce Subscription Option** There is the flexibility of ending the subscription by the admin or the user at any time.
-Both can stop product subscriptions or services in easy steps.
+Both can stop product WooCommerce subscriptions or services in easy steps.
 Thus, also halting future recurring payments.

 **7) Complete WooCommerce Subscription Reports for Admin** With a clean WooCommerce subscription plan report module, you will get the complete WooCommerce subscription plan data of all users.
 Find essential details like active and inactive WooCommerce subscriptions, following recurring payment dates, subscription-based product names, WooCommerce subscription expiry dates, and the individual plans' due dates along with the frequency of recurring payments.